-The Master of Divinity (M.Div.) degree program is designed for those engaged in or preparing for vocational ministry, including the pastorate, intercultural service, Christian education, pastoral counseling, chaplaincy, evangelism, music and worship ministries, and related areas of service.
+The purpose of the Master of Divinity (M.Div.) program is to prepare present and future ministry leaders to effectively lead the church and other ministries.
+It is designed for those preparing for vocational ministry, including the pastorate, intercultural service, Christian education, pastoral counseling, chaplaincy, evangelism, music and worship ministries, and related areas of service.
 Historically, the M.Div. degree has been the recommended program for those preparing for ordination.
+It is also the foundational degree for the Doctor of Ministry program and other advanced degree programs oriented towards theological research and teaching.